 Most purchases happen in physical stores.”

-Reports indicate that mobile ads perform 4 to 5 times better than online ads.
+Reports indicate mobile ads perform 4 to 5 times better than online ads.
 This is the case in key metrics such as brand favorability, awareness, and purchase intent.
 Brands using SMS and MMS can reach nearly 95% of mobile phone subscribers on both smartphones and non-smartphones alike.
 Additional marketing-based activities are even more popular, including receiving special offers by text message (54%) or scanning a QR code (58%).

 Mobile is not just for texting, calling, and apps.
 It’s a powerful device for you to catch your customer at the right place and time.
-Stats shows that more than two-thirds of U.S. adults own a smartphone, 95% smartphone users search for local businesses, and customer attention span is only 7 seconds long.
+Stats show that more than two-thirds of U.S. adults own a smartphone, 95% smartphone users search for local businesses, and customer attention span is only 7 seconds long.
 Be ready for the mobile caller.
 They are priceless.